ethereum-optimism/op-analytics/src/op_analytics/datapipeline/models/code/account_abstraction/README.md

 ## Overview

 The pipeline is split into two steps (1) pre-filtering, (2) decoding + enrichment.

 Pre-filtering searches raw logs to find events emitted by the AA EntryPoint contract.
 As a filter condition we use the set of topic0 hashs on all indexed EntryPoint v0_6_0 and v0_7_0 events.

 The filtered logs give us the set of AA transactions.
 We keep traces for those transactions (excluding delegatecall traces).

-In part 2 the pre-filtered logs and traces are decoded and further enriched to produce the fina output tables.
+In part 2 the pre-filtered logs and traces are decoded and further enriched to produce the final output tables.

 ## Output Table Schemas